Tyrn/wei/the-insider-en.typ

 arrived  with the  Earthmen,  since  he had mostly been responsible  for the distribution of  the above mentioned loans.
 Bemish answered that Shavash had been busy.
-In fact,  Shavash had called an hour before the  flight and said that he would come on  one  condition only -  if he could take back with him Ashinik's head  in  a  sack.
-Shavash  expressed himself exactly  this way - "head."
+In fact,  Shavash had called an hour before the  flight and said that he would come on  one  condition only---if he could take back with him Ashinik's head  in  a  sack.
+Shavash  expressed himself exactly  this way---"head."

      "Do  you know,"  Shavash  asked,  "That  these  Following  the Way guys organized the last attempt at my assassination?"